ya7ya-s/parallel_project/README.md

 In conclusion, Binary search is not a good candidate for parallelization in practice because it’s already efficient and the added threading overhead reduces performance instead of improving it.

+Tools used in the project:
+•	GCC
+•	VScode
+•	Gihub
+•	Python
+•	Excel
+•	chatGPT
+•	VBox